Converso: In Spain

-Church of Montesión (Mount Zion) in Palma de Mallorca, the main church of Xuetas of Majorca.
+Church of Montesión (Mount Zion) in Palma de Mallorca, the main church of Xuetas of Mallorca.

-The Chuetas are a current social group on the Spanish island of Majorca, in the Mediterranean Sea, who are descendants of Majorcan Jews that either were conversos or were crypto-Jews, forced to keep their religion hidden.
+The Chuetas are a current social group on the Spanish island of Mallorca, in the Mediterranean Sea, who are descendants of Mallorcan Jews that either were conversos or were crypto-Jews, forced to keep their religion hidden.
 They practiced strict endogamy by marrying only within their own group.

 The Chuetas have been stigmatized in the Balearic Islands.
 In the latter part of the 20th century, the spread of freedom of religion as well as secularism reduced both the social pressure and community ties.
 An estimated 18,000 people in the island carry Chueta surnames in the 21st century.
 Traditionally, the church of Saint Eulalia and the church of Montesión (Mount Zion) in Palma de Mallorca have been used by the families of Jewish converts (Xuetas).

-According to a survey conducted by the University of the Balearic Islands in 2001, 30% of Majorcans stated that they would never marry a Chueta and 5% declared that they do not wish to have Chueta friends.
+According to a survey conducted by the University of the Balearic Islands in 2001, 30% of Mallorcans stated that they would never marry a Chueta and 5% declared that they do not wish to have Chueta friends.